databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive.md

 In the previous section, we introduced the key components of a RAG application and discussed the fundamental principles behind developing RAG applications over unstructured data.
 This section discusses how you can think about refining each component in order to increase the quality of your application.

-There are a myriad of "knobs" to tune at every point in both the offline data pipeline, and online RAG chain.
-While there are countless other knobs, we focus on the most important knobs that have the greatest impact on the the quality of your RAG application.
+There are myriad "knobs" to tune at every point in both the offline data pipeline, and online RAG chain.
+While there are countless others, we focus on the most important knobs that have the greatest impact on the the quality of your RAG application.
 Databricks recommends starting with these knobs.

 From a conceptual point of view, it's helpful to view RAG quality knobs through the lens of the 2 key types of quality issues: